eWaterCycle/infra/README.md

 Connect to ip of eth1 with `https://<ip>` and ignore cert warning.

-> When rerunning make sure jupyterhub process is killed due to unavailble stop command in systemd
+> When rerunning playbook make sure jupyterhub process is killed due to unavailble stop command in systemd